Signal is a messaging platform that offers end-to-end encryption for text messages as well as voice and video calls.

 Signal can be used through a variety of devices, including (desktop) computers running on Linux, macOS, or Windows, as well as mobile phone and tablet applications (available on Android and iOS devices).

-Signal Company History
+How Signal Started: Company History

 Signal, headquartered in San Francisco, California, was launched in 2014 by security researcher Moxie Marlinspike (whose real name is Matthew Rosenfeld).